lawrancej/CompilerDesign/textbook/02-lexical-analysis.md

 VARIABLE_TYPE NAME ASSIGNMENT_OPERATOR NAME OPEN_PARENTHESIS NUMBER DIVIDER NUMBER CLOSE_PARANTHESIS

-These values are passed to the next step of the compilation process, and the analyzer will understand them.
+The analyzer passes these values to the next step of the compilation process to process.